Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 NCModernist

 1962 - The Al and Sara Rothstein House, 2100 Barfield Court, Raleigh NC.
 Another Rothstein brother.
 Built by Frank Walser.
 Landscape design by Lewis Clarke.
 Sold in 1992 to Mary Martin.
 Older color pictures by Lyn Satisky, Al Rothstein's daughter.
 Sold in 2013 to Rebecca Anne Goldman and Susan M. Orton, who did a renovation removing the terrazzo floors and remodeling the kitchen.
 Sold in 2017 to Heidi A. and Joseph J. Schreiber.
 Destroyed in 2024.
-The owners plan to rebuild the house in a similar Modernist style, designed by Raleigh's in situ studio (Zack Hoffman) with construction starting in February 2024, built by John C. Sanders.
+The owners rebuilt the house in a similar Modernist style, designed by Raleigh's in situ studio (Zack Hoffman).

 NCModernist